LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 it is recommended to set ``CMAKE_Fortran_COMPILER`` to ``f2003``, ``xlf2003``,
 or ``xlf2003_r``.

-Fixed a bug in how ARKode interfaces with a user-supplied, iterative, unscaled linear solver.
+Fixed a bug in how ARKODE interfaces with a user-supplied, iterative, unscaled linear solver.
-In this case, ARKode adjusts the linear solver tolerance in an attempt to account for the lack of support for left/right scaling matrices.
-Previously, ARKode computed this scaling factor using the error weight vector, ``ewt``; this fix changes that to the residual weight vector, ``rwt``, that can differ from ``ewt`` when solving problems with non-identity mass matrix.
+In this case, ARKODE adjusts the linear solver tolerance in an attempt to account for the lack of support for left/right scaling matrices.
+Previously, ARKODE computed this scaling factor using the error weight vector, ``ewt``; this fix changes that to the residual weight vector, ``rwt``, that can differ from ``ewt`` when solving problems with non-identity mass matrix.

-Fixed a similar bug in how ARKode interfaces with scaled linear solvers when solving problems with non-identity mass matrices.
+Fixed a similar bug in how ARKODE interfaces with scaled linear solvers when solving problems with non-identity mass matrices.
 Here, the left scaling matrix should correspond with ``rwt`` and the right scaling matrix with ``ewt``; these were reversed but are now correct.